simplicitesoftware/documentation/docs/docs/core/platform-hooks.md

 It can returns either a single error message (like in the example above) or an array of error messages.
 An error message can either be a hard-coded label (like in the example above) or, better, the code of a configured static text (so as it is displayed in the user's language).
 Otherwise, it must either return nothing (like in the example above) or an explicit `null` value to indicate that the password is accepted.

 The default system-level implementation for password validation is that a password must have at least 8 digits.
 The error(s) returned by the above hooks are **added** to the default error message returned when password length is less than 8 digits.

 ### `logout`

-This hook is called when an explicit or implicit logout occurs (it is called just before the session is dropped)
+This platform hook is called when an explicit or implicit logout occurs (it is called just before the session is dropped)

 **Java**